wexford's Osteopathic Manipulative Therapy Specialist

 OMT can help people of all ages and backgrounds.
 These techniques can:

 If you’re interested in learning more about how OMT may be able to help you find relief, reach out to the team at DCPP.
-We’re happy to answer any questions you may have, and ultimately set you up with a consultation to discuss next steps with one of our highly-trained DOs.
+We’re happy to answer any questions you may have and ultimately set you up with a consultation to discuss the next steps with one highly-trained DOs.
+Or, if you’re ready to try it, schedule your first appointment with our osteopathic physician today.
+Discuss the next steps with our OMT board-certified DO today.

 A DO is a doctor of osteopathic medicine.
 Osteopathic medicine focuses on the total person, with an